acikelli/oc-graphql/docs/schema-design.md

   - `s3Key`: The S3 key of the Parquet file (using `relationId` as filename)
   - `relationId`, `joinTableName`, `relatedEntityType`, `relatedEntityId`, etc.
 - The Parquet file is named using the `relationId` (e.g., `tables/user_favorite_products/year=2025/month=12/day=05/<relationId>.parquet`)
+- A temporary `joinTableData#<relationId>` item is created and processed by the stream processor
+- The stream processor writes the Parquet file to S3 and **automatically deletes** the temporary `joinTableData` item after processing
 - When an entity is deleted, the stream processor sends a message to SQS
 - A queue listener Lambda:
   1. Queries all `joinRelation` items with `PK: joinRelation#<entityType>#<entityId>` and `SK` starting with `joinRelation#`